 The scree is actually quite fun – if you stick to the main route.
 Head through the thick scree – not the pebble sized stuff that will roll your ankle in a second’s break of concentration.
 I personally love scree when it’s thick and you can bound down it but if the scree is thinning that’s a whole other “kettle of fish” and one of my least favourite parts of hiking on mountains.
 If that’s the case I literally pick my way down a mountain slowly and don’t worry about what others might think of my hiking pace.

 Note that in 2020 several people have been injured in the scree section.
 In fact in July 2020 one man in his 30’s died in the scree section after a boulder dislodged and hit him.
-So treat this hike with the respect it deserves.
+So treat the Yamnuska hike with the respect it deserves.
 Go prepared.
 Be supremely careful on the scree – and should you ever inadvertently dislodge a boulder (Heaven forbid!)
 YELL “ROCK”.

 The descent off Mount Yamnuska